Alberto Fernandez: political broker to Argentina's main man

 He is a "music freak, a very cultured guy," Argentine rock pioneer Lito Nebbia - an idol and later a friend - said about the Peronist candidate in a radio interview this year.

-"But there's also a lot of Nebbia, Bob Dylan, Joan Báez, and El Flaco (Luis Alberto) Spinetta," said Fernandez, who as a 16-year-old teenager grew his moustache in honour of Nebbia and even took guitar lessons with him.
+"But there's also a lot of Nebbia, Bob Dylan, Joan Báez, and El Flaco (Luis Alberto) Spinetta," said Fernandez, who as a 16-year-old teenager grew his mustache in honor of Nebbia and even took guitar lessons with him.

 Dylan, the American songwriter behind "Blowin' In the Wind" and "The Times They Are A-Changin'" even inspired the name of his collie, which itself has a huge fan base on social media and is often seen alongside Fernandez.